Face-to-face teaching

 Get ready to become hooked.
 Sculpting a portrait in clay is a very rewarding experience.
 This course will explore how to observe heads – how to see their differeces and similarities, and in turn learn how to translate this understanding into a sculpture which captures a likeness of the sitter.
 On the first day we will sculpt rapidly an under-life-size head of the sitter, without measuring.
 During the next four days we will more systematically build a life-sized clay portrait of our sitter on an armature/bust-peg.
 This concentrated modelling will be interspersed with fun exercises – with clay and without – to help train up the eye and hands.
 There will not be time to hollow-out your piece, but if you are experienced, you can do it after the course, or there is someone at the studios who offers a hollowing-out and firing service.

 Most materials are included in the cost of the course including clay for a life-size portrait.
 A wooden armature (sometimes called a ‘bust peg’) will be provided.
 This is yours to keep.
 This course will be taught in a way that’s suitable for all levels, from beginner to advanced.
-Dates and booking details to come soon.
+Book here.

 Portrait Heads in clay, Art Junction, Billingshurst